royess/PHB/README.md

 # PHB(PKU Hole Backup)
 Only for record.

-Please view log in master branch.
+Please view logs in master branch.

 You can use `ctrl + K` or `command + K` to search for what you want.